jesseflorig/jesseflorig-dev/src/pages/theme-hook/index.md

 description: "Let's build a persistent toggleable page theme using React hooks."
 ---

 When setting up this blog, I wanted a way to implement a page theme.
 There are plenty of UI frameworks that support this out of the box.
-[Chakra UI](https://chakra-ui.com) and [Material UI](https://material-ui.com) are two of my favorites, but I thought integrating either one of these would be overkill.
+[Chakra UI](https://chakra-ui.com) and [Material UI](https://material-ui.com) are two of my favorites, but I thought integrating either one of these was not worth the effort just to get a theme toggle.

 Virtually, the entire theme of this site lives in a [Typography.js](https://kyleamathews.github.io/typography.js) config, so I decided the best solution would be to figure out how to add a `css±.dark` class name to the `html±<body>` tag.
 Then, all I would need to do is add a couple `css±.dark` classes to my theme.